epurdom/clusterExperiment/README.md

 To install the most recent version on the development branch of bioconductor, follow the above instructions, with the development version of bioconductor (see https://www.bioconductor.org/developers/how-to/useDevel/ for instructions [here](downloading development version of bioconductor) ).

 ## Installation of Github version:

-While we generally try to keep the bioconductor devel version up-to-date with the master branch of the git repository, there is at times a lag between the two.
+We generally try to keep the bioconductor devel version up-to-date with the master branch of the git repository, but there can be at times a lag between the two.
 You can install the github version via

 ```r
 library(devtools)